isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 MySQL names an encoding a "CHARACTER SET" or "CHARSET".
 The charsets available in the server can be listed with `SHOW CHARSET`, or by searching through `INFORMATION_SCHEMA.CHARACTER_SETS`.
 In both cases, looking at the `Maxlen` column will tell you how long a symbols encoding in bytes can become in the worst case.

 Conversely, `SHOW COLLATION` (and `INFORMATION_SCHEMA.COLLATIONS`) will show you the collations the server knows about.
 Collations are not things that can be used standalone, they always belong to charsets.
 So `INFORMATION_SCHEMA.COLLATION_CHARACTER_SET_APPLICABILITY` tells you which collation can be used with which character set (or you `SHOW COLLATION WHERE Charset = "..."`).

+## MySQL objects with a character set and collation

+The only storage thing in MySQL that *has* a character set and a collation is a column.
+Columns that store text (`VARCHAR`, all `TEXT` types, textual `enum` and JSON objects) have a character set and a collation.
+In JSON it is fixed by the standard, for the others we can set it.
+Other things such as tables, databases and servers provide a hierarchy of defaults.

+The other thing in MySQL that *has* a character set and a collation is the connection.
+For the purpose of our discussion the connection represents the character set that your terminal or application uses in the server.
+So when you tell the server with `SET NAMES` what you are using, the server believes you.

+MySQL converts, if possible, between connection and column.
+So when you send a string in utf8 through your connection that ends up being stored in a latin1 column, MySQL will turn that `0xc3b6` in the connection into a `0xf6` on disk.
+On read, it will do the opposite, if necessary and possible.

+MySQL also converts if you convert columns.
+So if you `ALTER TABLE t MODIFY COLUMN c VARCHAR(80) CHARSET utf8` and that was previously a latin1 column, MySQL will take the `0xf6`es and turn them into `0xc3b6`es instead.
+All of that is automatic, safe and lossless, if possible.
+There are warnings and errors if not.

+But let's look at the details step by step.

 ## Setting charset and collation on a table